Grants

 If you enrolled full-time (12+ credits) and received the full-time Pell Grant amount for fall 2023 and spring 2024, you must enroll at least half-time (6+ credits) in summer classes to receive a summer Pell Grant.

-If you enrolled part-time fall 2023 or spring 2024, there is no minimum credit requirement to receive a summer Pell Grant (unless required by your EFC).
+If you enrolled part-time fall 2023 or spring 2024, there is no minimum credit requirement to receive a summer Pell Grant (unless required by your SAI).
 You can use the remainder of your annual Pell Grant amount during summer with no minimum credit requirement.

 Pell Grant Amount Depends on Enrollment